Survey: American companies worry US-Chinese ties will worsen

+Trump raised duties in response to complaints China steals or pressures companies to hand over technology.
+Washington wants Beijing to roll back plans including “Made in China 2025,” which calls for government-led creation of global competitors in robotics and other technology.

+Europe, Japan and other trading partners object to Trump’s tactics but echo U.S. complaints China is violating its market-opening obligations.

-BEIJING — American companies in China increasingly worry U.S.-Chinese relations will deteriorate and are “hedging their bets” by delaying investments or moving operations, a business group reported Tuesday.
+American companies worry U.S.-Chinese relations will deteriorate and are “hedging their bets” by delaying investments or moving operations, according to a separate survey released Tuesday by the American chamber.

-The report by the American Chamber of Commerce in China sounded a note of caution amid optimistic official statements about possible progress toward settling a U.S.-Chinese tariff war.

-Companies ranked “bilateral tensions” as a top challenge alongside chronic frustrations with rising costs and unclear laws and enforcement in the state-dominated economy, the chamber said.
+Companies ranked “bilateral tensions” as a top challenge alongside chronic frustrations with rising costs and vague laws and enforcement.

 Some 37 percent of 314 companies that responded to a survey in November and December expect relations to deteriorate, more than double 2017’s level of 16 percent, the chamber said.
 Another 37 percent expect relations to stay at their current fraught level.

-President Donald Trump announced he would postpone a March 1 deadline for another tariff hike on Chinese imports after the two governments reported “substantial progress” in weekend talks.
-Both Trump acknowledged many of their disputes were too complex to be resolved soon.

-In a report written ahead of Sunday’s announcement, the chamber cautioned tensions are “increasingly driven by fundamental differences” between the two economic systems.

 “A growing number of companies are hedging their bets,” the report said.
-It said nearly one-quarter of those surveyed were postponing investments or moving supply their supply chains to avoid the impact of possible tariff increases.
+Nearly one-quarter of those surveyed were postponing investments or moving supply their supply chains to avoid the impact of possible tariff increases.

-China is a “high priority” for most companies but many “appear to be tempering their investment plans,” the report said.
-It said they cite stronger competition from Chinese rivals, rising costs and pressure on profits.

 UBS reported in January that 37 percent of 200 manufacturers surveyed by the bank have shifted out of China over the past 12 months.
 The threat of U.S. tariff hikes was the “dominating factor” for nearly half, while others moved because of higher costs or tighter environmental regulation.